 Iowa and CogAT Testing

-The week of September 13th, our 2nd-8th grade students will participate in IOWA and CogAT testing.
+Over the next two weeks (September 14-September 25), our students will participate in standardized testing.
+This year, students in 3rd-8th grade will take both the IOWA and CogAT assessments.
+Students in Kindergarten-2nd grade will take the IOWA assessment only.
 The IOWA assessment is a norm-referenced achievement test that assesses students’ skills in Reading, Language, Mathematics, Social Studies, and Science.
 The CogAT (Cognitive Abilities Test) measures reasoning skills with different types of verbal, quantitative, and nonverbal questions.
 Both assessments are used nationally and throughout the Diocese of Joliet.

 There is nothing your child can do to study for these tests.
 However, there are a few things you can do at home to help your children do their best on these assessments: